-Firstly that it falls squarely into the category of parent shaming.
+Firstly, the NY times article generalizes.
 If your 'early experiences were suboptimal', so the article states, then your caregivers were surely 'distracted, overbearing, dismissive, unreliable, absent or perhaps threatening'.
 Let's just back up a minute.
 It couldn't also be because few western governments provide so little parental leave, that they force us back to the grindstone to leave our children in the hands of strangers?
-Or that they stigmatize and otherwise restrict access to mental health support for everyone including new parents, instructing mothers/parents to be overjoyed at the birth of a new baby (or else, you know, social workers will be round to evaluate your competency as a mother)?
-Yes, this happened to me.
+These problems are systemic.
+And it is impossible to work through trauma without acknowledging the wider social flaws which compounded the trauma in the first place.
+Authorities also stigmatize and otherwise restrict access to mental health support for everyone, including new parents, instructing mothers/parents to be overjoyed at the birth of a new baby (or else, you know, social workers will be round to evaluate your competency as a mother)?

 Yesterday I watched Narnia, Prince Caspian with my kids (be warned: it's a film which perpetuates C.S.
-Lewis' own racism, and although Caspian–a person of colour–himself is the hero, he is played by a tanned white person).
+Lewis' own racism, and although Caspian--a person of colour--himself is the hero, he is played by a tanned white person).
 At one point a bear who has become savage, as opposed to a talking beast, attacks Lucy.
 Among the thinly disguised lessons one might find in such a children's film, was the rather obvious,